Were you Inexperienced with Investments at the time the advice was given? Felt too much of your savings was invested?

 Roy (FPC, Cmap, Qualified IFA) our lead Mis-sold Investments Adviser has 27 years experience working as a Financial Adviser and IFA for 2 major UK banks and knows when an investment is suitably based on a client’s personal circumstances and risk profile, from when it’s been designed to perhaps better line the pockets of the Financial Adviser who recommended it.
 If you have ever lost money on your investment or SIPP, felt you were unsuitably advised or are just unsure, please contact one of our investment team specialists today, who will discuss your case and help determine if you have a suitable claim.

 There are no up front costs and All work is carried out on a No Win – No Fee basis!
 Call Today 01625 536777

 – You will not be charged if we do not win your claim!

 – Our specialists have a proven track record in recovering Mis-sold investment compensation.– We have a 90% Success Rate.

 – No paperwork is required, as we gather most details direct from the Investment provider.

-– Did you expect the investment to be worth more at the end, based on the advisers assurances?
+– Were you expecting the investment to be worth more at the end, based on the advisers assurances?

-– Did the adviser seem keen on selling one particular product?
+– Was the adviser keen on selling you one particular product?

 Recent Mis-Sold Investment Success Stories…